July 21, 2023, 3:33 am | Read time: 5 minutes

-Electricity and heating have become expensive.
-Those looking to save in the long run can become more independent, such as by using solar energy—for solar power or heating.
+Electricity and heat have become expensive.
+Those looking to save in the long run can become more independent, such as by using solar energy for solar power or heat.

-The sun shines for free–and we can capture some of its energy and convert it into heat or electricity.
-This works with solar thermal systems and photovoltaic systems.
+The sun shines for free, and we can capture some of its energy and convert it into heat or electricity.
+This works with systems for solar thermal energy and those for photovoltaics.

-Solar Thermal or Photovoltaic–Which Is the Better Option?
+Solar Thermal or Photovoltaics–Which Is the Better Option?

-Is solar thermal or photovoltaic the better choice?
+Is solar thermal or photovoltaics the better choice?
 “That depends on several factors, not least the condition of the building,” says Carsten Körnig, CEO of the German Solar Industry Association.
-He gives an example: An old house with poor energy efficiency needs about ten times more heating than a modern building.
+He gives an example: An older, less energy-efficient house has about ten times the heating demand of a modern building.
 However, the hot water demand is nearly the same for both.

-Also interesting: Researchers develop innovative energy storage from just 3 materials
+Also interesting: Researchers develop innovative power storage from just 3 materials

 How Does a Solar Thermal System Work?